qusp/orange3/scripts/make-installer/readme.txt

   installer (if you reuse the folder)
 * make sure that you're on the community branch of the cpe repo if you're doing a community release, and on production (or develop) otherwise
+* make sure that the widgets have been regenerated
 * if your customer needs customer-specific nodes, make sure that they're present
 * copy both cpe/vpe folders to the sandbox
 * if you're making a 64-bit installer (recommended):